 - All bridge Courses

 - PC707 Advanced Pharmacology Across the life span

 - PC714 Clinical Bound: Skills for Advanced Practice

-- NM711 Skills for Nurse-Midwifery Care
+- □ NM711 Skills for Nurse-Midwifery Care

 - NP711 Advanced Skills for Nurse Practitioner Care

-- WH711 Skills for Women's Health Care
+- U WH711 Skills for Women's Health Care

 - NM702 Midwifery Care during Pregnancy

 - NM704 Midwifery Care during Labor and Birth

 - NM705 Midwifery Care of Postpartum Women and Newborns

 - NM706 Advanced Midwifery Care of Childbearing Women and Newborns

-- WH705 Postpartum Care
+- □ WH705 Postpartum Care

 - PC713 Principles of Independent Practice

-- PC710 Leadership and Health Policy
+- PC71008 Leadership and Health Policy

+- PC709 Health Policy

-- PC704 Translating the Evidence to Advanced Practice
+- PC704A, B, or C Translating the Evidence to Advanced Practice

 - PC711 Nurse as Educator

+- PCNM/WH/NP720 DNP cClinical Iresidency

-- NM/WH/NP720 DNP clinical residency
+- PCNM/WH/NP721 DNP cClinical Ilresidency

-- NM/WH/NP721 DNP clinical residency
+- □ PC722 DNP Clinical III

-- The student reviews the FNU MSN + Companion DNP Course Descriptions, found in this FNU Catalog.
+- 1. The student reviews the FNU MSN + Companion DNP Course Descriptions, found in this FNU Catalog.
 Please note that the MSN curriculum starting on page 15 of the catalog refers to the previous curriculum to which students are no longer admitted. - 2.
 The student notes any course(s) that are similar in content and credits to graduate level courses taken in the previous seven years. - 3.
-The student downloads the Registrar's Course Transfer Notice and the Course Transfer Form. - 4.
-For each course that is to be reviewed for transfer, the student sends a Registrar's Course Transfer Notice and transfer review fee to the Registrar. - 5.
-The Registrar e-mails the student with the name and address of the appropriate Associate Dean. - 6.
-The student sends the Associate Dean the Course

-Transfer Form with the top filled out and the following materials: description of the graduate course from the official course catalog and course syllabus, which includes objectives and course outline.

-- 7. Both the course description and course syllabus are required for a course to be transferred. - 8.
+The student downloads the Registrar's Course Transfer Notice and the Course Transfer Form.

+- 4. For each course that is to be reviewed for transfer, the student sends a Registrar's Course Transfer Notice and transfer review fee to the Registrar. - 5.
+The Registrar e-mails the student with the name and address of the appropriate Associate Dean. - The student sends the Associate Dean the Course Transfer Form with the top filled out and the following materials: description of the graduate course from the official course catalog and course syllabus, which includes objectives and course outline. - 7.
+Both the course description and course syllabus are required for a course to be transferred. - 8.
 The Associate Dean e-mails the Registrar to ascertain if the student has an official transcript on file that indicates that the student earned at least a B in the course to be transferred. - 9.
 The Associate Dean reviews the material.
 The Course Coordinator may be consulted.
 More information from the student and/or the previous school may be requested. - 10.
 The Associate Dean completes the Course Transfer Form and returns it to the Registrar. - 11.
 The Associate Dean notifies the student and Course Coordinator.